Experts for Leasehold Conveyancing in Yaxley

 Frequently asked questions relating to Yaxley leasehold conveyancing

-I am a negotiator for a long established estate agent office in Yaxley where we have witnessed a number of flat sales jeopardised as a result of short leases.
-I have received contradictory information from local Yaxley conveyancing firms.
-Can you shed some light as to whether the vendor of a flat can commence the lease extension formalities for the buyer?
+I am employed by a busy estate agent office in Yaxley where we see a few flat sales jeopardised due to short leases.
+I have received contradictory information from local Yaxley conveyancing solicitors.
+Please can you confirm whether the seller of a flat can initiate the lease extension process for the purchaser on completion of the sale?

-Provided that the seller has been the owner for at least 2 years it is possible, to serve a Section 42 notice to kick-start the lease extension process and assign the benefit of the notice to the purchaser.
-The benefit of this is that the proposed purchaser need not have to wait 2 years to extend their lease.
+As long as the seller has been the owner for at least 2 years it is possible, to serve a Section 42 notice to kick-start the lease extension process and assign the benefit of the notice to the purchaser.
+This means that the proposed purchaser can avoid having to wait 2 years to extend their lease.
 Both sets of lawyers will agree to form of assignment.
-The assignment needs to be completed prior to, or at the same time as completion of the disposal of the property.
+The assignment needs to be completed prior to, or at the same time as completion of the sale.

 Leasehold conveyancing in Yaxley is not unique.
-Most leases are individual and drafting errors can sometimes mean that certain clauses are missing.
+All leases are individual and drafting errors can result in certain provisions are wrong.
 For example, if your lease is missing any of the following, it could be defective:

 • Insurance obligations